LEGAL

 3 years

-IRS Form I-9 (store separate from personnel file)
+IRS Form I-9 (store separately from personnel file)

-Greater of 1 year after end of service, or three years
+Greater of 1 year after the end of service, or three years

 Withholding tax statements